Salamek/Shadow-of-Dust/README.markdown

 # Shadow Dust
-Shadow Dust is a opensource implementation of idtech4 engine for mmorpg game.
+Shadow of Dust is a opensource implementation of idtech4 engine for mmorpg game.
 This project is based on the Doom 3 GPL source code, release by id Software on 2011.

 ## Compiling on Linux
 The build system uses CMake, so you just need to run cmake ./CMakeList.txt from the neo directory.
 In a Archlinux system: